 Pahli Hill, Fitzrovia

-What: Having opened up in the building which for over 50 years was the home of Gaylord Indian restaurant, Pahli Hill certainly doesn’t disappoint.
-Serving up sharing plates inspired by the food of Mumbai, the flavours here certainly aren’t shy.
-Make sure to order the slow-cooked Chettinad-style veal shin and plenty of the amazing flatbread to mop up the leftovers.
-Downstairs cocktail bar Bhandra Bhai is the perfect place to finish the evening.
+What: Having opened up in the building which for over 50 years was the home of much-loved Gaylord Indian restaurant, Pahli Hill certainly doesn’t disappoint.
+Serving up sharing plates inspired by the food of Mumbai, the flavours here aren’t shy.
+Make sure to order the slow-cooked Chettinad-style veal shin and plenty of the amazing flatbreads to mop up the leftovers.
+Downstairs cocktail bar Bandra Bhai is the perfect place to finish the evening.

 Where: 79-81 Mortimer Street, Fitzrovia, W1W 7SJ